JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Now it is the time to refresh Gradle project.
 For that you may either click on the yellow stripe or use the *Gradle* tool window and click `Refresh` from the context menu on the root Gradle project.
 Let's click on the refresh twice.
-Right after the update, you shall see Android Studio and IntelliJ IDEA now sees one new module `:common`.
+Right after the update, you shall see Android Studio and IntelliJ IDEA now sees one new module `:SharedCode`.

 ### The Project Layout